Single screening: 5 €

 Essay films have evolved over the course of the 21st century into an independent art form.
 Moreover, for the last 15 years or so, they have been experiencing a boom in museums and galleries; deserving a larger audience via cinema and television, the art form has found its niche.

 The history, evolution and tradition of essayistic cinema and television can be traced back to directors such as Esther Schub, Dziga Vertov, Hans Richter and Chris Marker.
 Major European documentarians like Agnès Varda, Hartmut Bitomsky, Alexander Sokurov, Alexander Kluge and Wim Wenders shaped the essayistic cinematic form in the 20th century.

 With its ESSAYDOX programme, the tenth edition of DOKU.ARTS introduces this vibrant cinematic form through new films and presents its relevance, ingenuity, poetry and political relevance in the 21st century.
 Cinematic essays have always been of central importance in DOKU.ARTS festival history.

 International Film Festival

-The International Film Festival presents 25 new documentary and essay films never before shown in Berlin - most are German premieres.
+The International Film Festival ESSAYDOX presents 22 new documentary and essay films from 16 countries never before shown in Berlin.
 Moreover, ESSAYDOX offers non-European perspectives on an originally European genre.
-The festival shows the diversity and innovative design freedom in dealing with literary and philosophical texts, works of art and cultural artefacts through essay film.
-The emphasis here is on both adaptive approaches as well as ones of artistic and literary criticism.
+The festival highlights the diversity and innovative creative freedom in addressing literary and philosophical texts as well as the essay film genre’s potential for image and culture critique.
 Nearly all the filmmakers will personally present their essay and documentary films.